dhayanesh/dhayanesh/README.md

 ### Hi there, I'm Dhayaneshwar 👋
 With Master’s in Computer Science from the University at Buffalo (SUNY) - New York, I bring nearly four years of experience as a Software Engineer and Researcher.
-My background includes extensive work in Large-scale Machine Learning systems, Distributed Systems, Algorithmic and GPU Optimizations, and Full-Stack development.
+My background includes extensive work in Large-scale Machine Learning systems, MLOps, Distributed Systems, Algorithmic and GPU Optimizations.
 I am keenly interested in learning new technologies and exploring innovative challenges.

 <!--